-- Try on your new kicks in the evening, as your feet will swell over the course of the day.
-You'll want to make sure they're not too tight, even for moonlit strolls.
+- Try on your new kicks in the evening, since your feet will swell over the course of the day.
+You’ll want to make sure they’re not too tight, even for moonlit strolls.

 - Wear the same moisture-wicking socks you’ll wear when walking to try on your shoes.

-Whether you prioritise comfort, miles, style or trail, you'll find a pair of Nike walking shoes that meet your needs.
+Whether you prioritize comfort, miles, style, or trail, you’ll find a pair of Nike walking shoes that meet your needs.

 If you log serious miles (sometimes at a serious pace), you want an efficient performance shoe.
 Choose a pair that’s supportive and stable and has lightweight foam cushioning to absorb shock.
 Nike ZoomX foam will give you the greatest possible energy return, so you can go the distance.

 So you want to turn heads in the street?
-Or on the track … or even at the supermarket.
+Or on the track… or even at the grocery store.
 But you still deserve comfortable shoes.
-Luckily, some of Nike's most iconic shoes provide cushioning and support while bringing style to every step.
-For example, Nike Huarache sneakers are a timeless yet bold addition to any '90s-inspired wardrobe.
+Luckily, some of Nike’s most iconic shoes provide cushioning and support while bringing style to every step.
+For example, Nike Huarache sneakers are a timeless yet bold addition to any ‘90s-inspired wardrobe.